local-minimum/UnitySocial/README.md

         environment:
             - HIGHSCORE_SECRET=somethingrandomsecret
             - HIGHSCORE_APP_ROOT=/unity
-            - HIGHSCORE_MAX_COUNT=40
-            - DEFAULT_HIGHSCORES=10
 ```
 You need to change the secret and you might need another external port.

-* `HIGHSCORE_MAX_COUNT` will set the limit for how many highscores can be requested.
-* `DEFAULT_HIGHSCORES` will set the default count if not overridden by game settings
-or the api-request.

 ## Configurating your gateway
 If you're hosting a webgame somewhere like itch.io, you will need to have https setup for the service for browsers to allow communications with the server.